Coir Liner Scarecrow

 Sewing the two liners together with fairly large stitches was a snap.
 I used some jute twine, which was also part of the hoard, and a giant needle.

-I left part of it open so I could stuff it.
+I left part of it open so I could stuff it, then completed the sewing process to close it up.

 Leaves, newspaper, plastic bags or even sawdust or rags make good stuffing for a scarecrow, so my helper and I used leaves which I collected several years ago - they stayed dry in a big garbage can, waiting for a project.